bluegray/lein-scss/README.md

 # lein-scss

-A Leiningen plugin to compile scss to css.
+A Leiningen plugin to compile an scss project to css using CLI tools.
+Designed to be used with the libsass binary sassc, but should work equally well with any other CLI binary that converts scss to css.

 [![Clojars Project](http://clojars.org/lein-scss/latest-version.svg)](http://clojars.org/lein-scss)